 U232 is a very nice boutique hotel that is centrally located with lots of restaurants and shopping boutiques around.
 The metro station is within walking distance.
 This may not be the very best option if you are traveling with kids, but it is a good option.
-You won’t find amenities such as a pool or a kid’s play area within this hotel.
+You won’t find amenities such as a kid’s play area within this hotel.

 A biggie for us is adding on breakfast to our stay.
 I would skip it here!
 This also includes ordering any room service.
 There are plenty of other options and a grocery store around the corner from the hotel.

 This hotel is a great option for families big or small in Barcelona with kids!
 It is a beautiful luxury hotel with plenty of options for kids to include pools and a playroom for the little ones.